ZhgChg.Li

 Adjust Check Frequency (How Often to Crawl and Forward New Reviews?)

-Parameters use Crontab notation.
-You can use the following website to generate your desired settings:
+The parameters use Crontab notation.
+You can use this website to generate the desired settings:

 https://crontab.guru/